postak/ContainerNativeAppDev/workshops/container-native-development/LabGuide200-ocitraining.md

 - Specify configuration details for the new cluster:
 - Name: A name of your choice for the new cluster.
 Avoid entering confidential information.
 - Version: The version of Kubernetes to run on the master node of the cluster.
 Amongst other things, the Kubernetes version you select determines the default set of admission controllers that are turned on in the created cluster (the set follows the recommendation given in the Kubernetes documentation for that version).
-- Kubernetes Dashboard Enabled: Select if you want to use the Kubernetes Dashboard to deploy and troubleshoot containerized applications, and to manage Kubernetes resources.
-See Starting the Kubernetes Dashboard.
-- Tiller (Helm) Enabled: Select if you want Tiller (the server portion of Helm) to run in the Kubernetes cluster.
-With Tiller running in the cluster, you can use Helm to manage Kubernetes resources.

 - Select Quick Create